zaufi/zaufi.github.com/my-paludis-hooks-and-addons.md

     * `dst` -- what to remove
     * `reverse` -- optional attribute to specify that command should remove **everything** except selected target(s)
+* `if` -- used to check some (limited nowadays) constraints and execute nested actions if latter is `true`
+    * `use` -- the only mandatory attribute nowadays to check if given `USE` flag is turned on for matched package
+    * `negate` -- boolean attribute to negate result of a use check

 Paths in a rule may refer to shell variables like `P`, `PN`, `PF`, `PV`, `PVR` and everything else declared by [PMS](http://wiki.gentoo.org/wiki/Project:PMS).